 Give lookup data a primary ID that can join to a field in the event data.
 Counts as rows in licensing.

 Set the same primary ID for profile data as the primary ID of the event data.

-Configure a data connection to ingest data from Experience Platform to Customer Journey Analytics.
+Create a connection to ingest the relevant datasets from Experience Platform to Customer Journey Analytics.

 Create a data view on the connection to select the specific dimensions and metrics to be included in the view.
 Attribution and allocation settings are also configured in the data view.
 These settings are computed at report time.